k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

 1. Right-click on a table and choose **Duplicate** from the context menu.
 2. A dialog box opens, where you insert a name to the duplicated table and click OK.

-A new table is created along with duplicated table population flow.
+A new table is created along with a duplicated table population flow.

 </web>